Everything you need to know about H1N2 “swine flu”

 Three subtypes of influenza A virus have been identified in pigs: N1N1, H1N2 and H3N2.
 They are different to human influenza viruses with the same names, because they are adapted to pigs' bodies, and infected pigs usually recover within seven to ten days.

-The subtype that has been identified in the British patient is H1N2.
+The subtype identified in the British patient was H1N2.

 What do we know about the British case so far?